 Part of a programme aimed at making Ipswich the most “hedgehog friendly town in England”.
 Suffolk Wildlife Trust even had a designated hedgehog officer.
 The mural was about raising awareness whilst a wider programme of education took place in the town.
 Simple things says ATM can make a big difference to hedgehogs such as “leaving holes in fences, not using slug pellets and leaving piles of leaves and logs in winter.”

 5. Hen Harrier – Isle of Sheppey

 On a pillbox by the sea the mural covered over previous graffiti which had been left there.
 Hen Harriers migrate over the Isle of Sheppey as they make their way to the grouse moors of the North of England.
 Sadly, once there, they often disappear.
 Shot by gamekeepers who are concerned that they will prey on the grouse.
-The mural was painted to support ‘Hen Harrier Day‘ which aims to raise awareness of the missing birds.
+The street art was painted by ATM to support ‘Hen Harrier Day‘ which aims to raise awareness of the missing birds.